 What Will it Take to Avoid the 3-Year Mandatory Minimum Sentence in a Pimping and Pandering Case?

-A lot of people don't realize that when they get themselves involved in a situation where they're using women to make money in the sex game, that they are going to end up staring down — if the prosecutors get their hands on them — a minimum 3 years in prison.
+Many people don't realize that when they get themselves involved in a situation where they're using women to make money in the sex game, they will end up staring down — if the prosecutors get their hands on them — a minimum of three years in prison.

 That's a minimum.
-They could get more depending on if they have a criminal record and also depending on if there are any other charges that are filed along with the pimping and pandering charge under California Penal Code 266h and 266i.
+They could get more depending on if they have a criminal record and if any other charges are filed along with the pimping and pandering charge under California Penal Code 266h and 266i.

 It is so easy now to get yourself caught up in these pimping and pandering allegations, charges, investigations because the police and prosecutors know where prostitutes are hanging out and attempting to get men to become involved with them.